 The Fransie Pienaar Museum introduces visitors to the cultural history of the area.
 It has a fossil room and an exhibit covering the gold rush in this area in the 19th century.
-The museum has a licence to distil and sell "witblits" (white lightning).
+The museum has a licence to distil and sell "witblits" (literally white lightning, also known as "firewater" in the local parlance).
 Prince Albert is the closest town by road to Gamkaskloof.

 The Hell, a little valley in the heart of the Swartberg Mountains, was the home of one of the world's most isolated communities for almost 150 years.
 Gamkaskloof is a nature reserve and national monument managed by Cape Nature Conservation.
-It has overnight facilities and can be accessed by a 57-km long (but two-hour drive) winding road which starts at the peak of the Swartberg Pass.
+It has overnight facilities and can be accessed by a 57-km long

+(but two-hour drive) winding road which starts at the peak of the Swartberg Pass.